furkanfatihkok/TGY2024-GoGame/README.md

 ---

-### Search //TODO:
+### Search

-1. Look at the chart for the coin.
-2. Check the coin status with the search action to look for other coins.
+1. By searching for the game we want, we can switch to the details of the game we have chosen.

 <p align="left">
   <img src="https://github.com/furkanfatihkok/TGY2024-GoGame/assets/113316242/fc45e59a-4666-48bb-a12c-acb02b9bafe8" alt="Search" width="200" height="400">